-design of the corresponding provisions, which realize the 4th level of the DiD41, should be particularly robust and to include margins to withstand loads and conditions generated by the events exceeding those derived from the site evaluation and considered in the design basis.
+Specifically about natural hazards, the requirement 5.21a in the SSR 2/1 [3] states that "The design of the plant shall provide for an adequate margin to protect items ultimately necessary to prevent large or early radioactive releases in the event of levels of natural hazards exceeding those to be considered for design taking into account the site hazard evaluation" 36.
+This requirement affects the design and the margins that have to be guaranteed by the features implemented to mitigate severe accidents.
+It has the purpose to ensure that, if a severe accident occurs due to an external hazard, there are appropriate assurances that sufficient mitigation means remain available.
+The design of the corresponding provisions, which realize the 4th level of the DiD37, is expected to be particularly robust and to include margins to withstand loads and conditions generated by the events exceeding those derived from the site evaluation and considered in the design.
 This implies that cliff edge effects should not occur not only for small variations in a plant parameter but also for significant variations of the loads and environmental conditions.